-1 The authors highlight that targets for year 2030 and the associated estimations bear more uncertainty vs 2025 estimates.
+$^{1}$ The authors highlight that targets for year 2030 and the associated estimations bear more uncertainty vs 2025 estimates.

-- gas production (0.28%)

-- gas gathering and boosting (0.08%)

 - gas processing (0.11%)

 - gas transmission and storage (0.30%)

 - gas distribution (0.22%).

 These targets are set for achievement by the year 2025, and each year members report their performance against the segment performance targets.
 The ONE Future coalition's framework has also been adopted as part of the US EPA's methane challenge program.